Why choose Tsum Valey Trek?

 - Acclimatization: - After a 1000m.
 Ascent, stay one more night for acclimatization.

-- Do not make RAPID ASCENT; don't go too fast too high.
+- Do not make RAPID ASCENT; don't go too fast or too high.

 - Do not carry heavy packs.